The Deligne-Riemann-Roch isomorphism: Consequences

 Property $\mathrm{(C0)}$ is a consequence of the construction of $t_{E}$ and the functoriality of the DRR isomorphism in the bundle.
-Property $\mathrm{(C1)}$ is obtained as a combination of the multiplicativity of the DRR isomorphism and the functoriality in the bundle again.
+Property $\mathrm{(C1)}$ is obtained as a combination of the multiplicativity of the DRR isomorphism and the functoriality in the bundle.
 Finally, for $\mathrm{(C2)}$, in the virtual category, an object of the form $E=F-F$ is isomorphic to $0$, and both sides of the DRR are trivial.
 These trivializations correspond to each other via the DRR isomorphism, since it is an isomorphism of functors of commutative Picard categories, which includes a compatibility with the implicit trivializations of the functors evaluated on the 0 object.
 We next need to show that the construction of $t_{E}$ is compatible with base change and has the restriction property.

 The compatibility of $t_{E}$ with base change follows from the base-change compatibility of the DRR isomorphism.
 For the restriction property, let $K$ be a decorated $(n+1)$-cube, and denote by $F$ the associated object in the virtual category.
-As reviewed above, we can suppose that
+As reviewed above, we may assume that

 Suppose that $D$ is a relative effective Cartier divisor in $X$, and $i\colon D\to X$ the associated closed immersion.
 Then, $K-K(D)$ is a decorated $(n+2)$-cube, which corresponds to $E=F(D)-F$ in the virtual category.
 Note that there is a canonical isomorphism $F(D)-F\simeq i_{!}i^{\ast}F(D)$.
 We write down the following diagram, with horizontal arrows given by the DRR isomorphism: